-Base salaries and salary ranges for all of the Company's executive officers are established using market-competitive information provided by Hay, the independent consulting firm retained by the Compensation Committee for this purpose.
-The Compensation Committee periodically retains Hay to provide advice on market base salary and bonus information for its senior executives, including the CEO and the other Named Executive Officers.
+Base salaries and salary ranges for all of the Company's executive officers are established using marketcompetitive information provided by Mercer, the independent consulting firm retained by the Compensation Committee for this purpose.
+The Compensation Committee periodically retains Mercer to provide advice on market base salary and bonus information for its senior executives, including the CEO and the other Named Executive Officers.
 Market information is updated when necessary and salaries are reviewed annually.
 The mid-point for salary ranges is set at the median of the marketplace.
-The primary source for market information is the Hay Forest Industry Survey (FIS) which contains companies engaged in the forest products business similar to the Company.
-The companies included in the peer group market data are: AV Nackawic Inc., Fibrek Inc., Domtar Corporation, AbitibiBowater Inc., Mercer International Inc., Ainsworth Engineered Canada L.P., Alberta-Pacific Forest Industries Inc., Canfor, Daishowa-Marubeni International Ltd., Minas Basin Pulp & Power Co.
-Ltd., Northern Pulp Nova Scotia Corp., Tembec Inc., TimberWest Forest Corp., Tolko Industries Ltd., Twin Rivers Paper Company, and West Fraser Timber Co.
-Ltd. The FIS data has been "point adjusted" and takes into account, and arithmetically adjusts, for size/complexity differences between the companies included in the peer group.
-The Compensation Committee has sole responsibility for recommending for approval by the Board the compensation of the CEO.
+The primary source for market information are three peer group datasets compiled by Mercer, including: a) a forestry peer group, b) a capital-intensive peer group, and c) a general industry peer group.
+Peer group membership is filtered to include companies that are a similar size as measured by revenue, market capitalization, assets, and levels of capital reinvestment.
+The Mercer forestry peer group membership includes Clearwater Paper Corp., Glatfelter, Stella-Jones Inc., Neenah Paper Inc., Mercer International Inc., Western Forest Products Inc.; Winpak Ltd.; Intertape Polymer Group Inc., CanWel Building Materials Ltd., Hardwoods Distribution Inc.; Goodfellow Inc.; Conifex Timber Inc. and Fortress Paper Ltd. The Compensation Committee has sole responsibility for recommending for approval by the Board the compensation of the CEO.